Richardson scores 27, leads Heat past Pistons 120-115 in OT

-DETROIT (AP) - Josh Richardson scored 27 points to lead the short-handed Miami Heat past the Detroit Pistons 120-115 in overtime Monday night.
+The 6-foot-6 shooting guard scored 27 points to lead the short-handed Heat past the Detroit Pistons 120-115 in overtime Monday night.

 Richardson hit four free throws in the final 2.1 seconds to clinch it, ending Miami's three-game skid.
 Detroit has dropped five in a row.